shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I see it.”
 She approached the cot.

-[chatgpt: describe the skeleton in a way to help the reader form an emotional connection to it, the way ersie would have an emotional connection to it, despite her not knowing the person]

-What sort of poor soul had lost their life here?
+*What sort of poor soul had lost their life here?
 Had been sealed up?
 And why?
-How awful it must have been to lay here and be forgotten about.
+How awful it must have been to lay here and be forgotten about.*

-The skull had a muzzle that was too short to be a wolf’s.
-This must’ve been a cat.
-The skeleton was devoid of any clothing, except for the feet.
+The skull had a muzzle that was too short to be a wolf’s. *This must’ve been a cat.* The skeleton was devoid of any clothing, except for the feet.
 Over the feet were a pair of boots.

 They were hard to see in the dim light, but they were red and gold-plated.
 Intricate mechanics filled up the internals near the heels.
 They were in dire need of repair.